 Managing Digital Transformation

-Managing Digital Transformations is a program in tune with the main goal of Gothenburg Research Institute, that is, to produce transdisciplinary research within social sciences.
+Managing Digital Transformations is a programme in tune with the main goal of Gothenburg Research Institute.
+That goal is to produce transdisciplinary research within social sciences.
 It grew out of the previous one, called Organizing Action Nets.
 While OAN was grouping researchers that studied different phenomena using the same approach (which assumed that constructing action nets is the primary step in organizing and therefore must be studied), Managing Digital Transformations is a step toward selecting phenomena worth studying; the contemporary "matters of concern", as our STS colleagues call it.

-Before listing those phenomena we selected, we need to state that Managing Digital Transformations, while a program in itself, functions also as a kind of umbrella program, as its foci of interest are shared with other programs, past, present and future at the Institute.
+Before listing those phenomena we selected, we need to state that Managing Digital Transformations, while a programme in itself, functions also as a kind of umbrella programme, as its foci of interest are shared with other programs, past, present and future at Gothenburg Research Institute.

 Here is our list of phenomena that are either new, or old but acquiring a new shape: